Diagnostics

 describes the situation and implies that redeclarations are not permitted. -

-"`self` can only be declared in an implicit parameter list."
+"`self` declared in invalid context; can only be declared in implicit parameter list"

 It’s OK for a diagnostic to guess at the developer’s intent and provide a hint after explaining the situation and the rule, but not as a substitute for that.
 For example,